-For members, an extensive induction programme was delivered to all Councillors following the Local Government Elections in May 2012 which included an introduction to local government, the authority's relationship with other bodies and the context for the authority's many strategies, policies and procedures.
-A range of seminars and training events are organised for members and briefing notes are routinely prepared and distributed to provide members with up to date information on key strategic and operational issues.
-Within the Chief Executives Service Plan there are actions identified to ensure that members have the skills, knowledge, experience and resources they need to perform their roles well, both as individuals and as a group.
+For Elected Members, an extensive induction programme was delivered following the Local Government Elections in May 2012 which included an introduction to local government, the authority's relationship with other bodies and the context for the authority's many strategies, policies and procedures.
+A range of seminars and training events are organised for Elected Members and briefing notes are routinely prepared and distributed to provide Elected Members with up to date information on key strategic and operational issues.
+Within the Chief Executive's Service Plan there are actions identified to ensure that Elected Members have the skills, knowledge, experience and resources they need to perform their roles well, both as individuals and as a group.